 Circle S Farms (Grove City): Beginning in October, hop on a wheelchair-accessible hayride between the parking lot and pumpkin patch to find the perfect pumpkin at Circle S. Additional opportunities for family fun include corn and sunflower mazes, a petting zoo and fun barn.
 Be on the lookout for 2021 hours and pricing here.

-Dupler's Pumpkin Land (Newark): In addition to a selection of traditional pumpkins, Dupler's prides themselves on their specialty offerings in a variety of colors like pink, blue, white and more that are a result of 20+ years of cross-breeding.
-Make your pumpkin selections then spend time enjoying wagon rides, a corn maze, haunted room, giant slide, web climbing net and more.
+Dupler's Pumpkin Land (Newark): In addition to a selection of traditional pumpkins, Dupler's prides itself on their specialty offerings in a variety of colors like pink, blue, white and more that are a result of 20+ years of cross-breeding.
+Make your pumpkin selections then spend time enjoying wagon rides, a corn maze, a haunted room, a giant slide, a web climbing net, and more.
 Check out all the options available here.

 Harvest Adventures (Lancaster): Harvest Adventures offers a wide array of pumpkins and gourds of all shapes and sizes, as well as straw, ornamental corn, corn stalks and mums to enhance your decor this fall.
-Please note, in 2021 there will be no corn maze and hayrides are available by appointment only on Sundays.
 Learn more here.

 Leeds Farm (Delaware): Admittedly this is not a u-pick option, but its still an opportunity to get gorgeous pumpkins and gourds straight from the fields, harvested by the professional hands that raised them.
 Turn a trip to Leeds into a full day of family fun with their full slate of activities like hay rides, zip lines, slides and more.
-Activities are available weekends Sept.
-18 - Oct.
-31 and pre-purchased tickets, available here, are required.
+Activities are available on weekends from Sept.
+17 - Oct.
+30 and pre-purchased tickets, available here, are required.

-Lynd's Fruit Farm (Columbus): Of course Lynd's is a household name when it comes to apple picking, but they also have a location on Morse Rd. that offers u-pick pumpkins.
+Lynd's Fruit Farm (Columbus): Of course, Lynd's is a household name for apple picking, but they also have a location on Morse Rd. that offers u-pick pumpkins.
 The season begins Sept.
-29 and most years the fields are empty by mid-October, so make your trip early.
+24 and most years the fields are empty by mid-October, so make your trip early.
 Check the homepage here for updates on inventory.